All About Slapped Cheek Syndrome (Fifth Disease) in Babies and Toddlers

-- Preventing Slapped Cheek in Babies and Toddlers
+- Preventing Slapped Cheek Disease in Babies and Toddlers

 - Slapped Cheek Syndrome During Pregnancy

-If you’ve noticed your little one’s cheeks suddenly turning red which appears to be a rash, it Is highly likely that he/she may be having the fifth disease.
-Slapped cheek disease (also known as the fifth disease) is a common childhood skin infection caused by a viral agent Parvovirus B19. .
-It appears as a typical rash on the cheeks which is often bright red.
+If you’ve noticed your little one’s cheeks suddenly turning red, due to what appears to be a rash, it Is highly likely that he may be having Fifth Disease.
+Slapped cheek disease (also known as the fifth disease) is a common childhood skin infection caused by a viral agent Parvovirus B19.
+It appears as a typical rash on the cheeks, which is often bright red.

 What is Slapped Cheek Syndrome or Fifth Disease?

 Fifth disease is a viral infection that manifests with a typical rash (exanthem).
-It is the synonym for erythema infectiosum also famously known as the “slapped cheek” disease.
-The reason it is known by the name of ‘fifth disease’ is because it ranks fifth in a group of five-rash conditions which includes scarlet fever, measels, rubella, roseola follwoed by the slapped cheek syndrome.
-It is a contagious disease and may spread from one infected child to another through nasal and throat secretions and also infected blood.
+It is the synonym for erythema infectiosum, also famously known as the “slapped cheek” disease.
+The reason it is known by the name of ‘fifth disease’ is because it ranks fifth in a group of five-rash conditions, which includes scarlet fever, measles, rubella and roseola, followed by the slapped cheek syndrome.
+It is a contagious disease and may spread from one infected child to another through nasal and throat secretions, and also infected blood.

 Causes of Slapped Cheek Syndrome in Babies and Toddlers

 Parvovirus B19 (fifth virus) is the agent responsible for this disease.
 It is present in nasal and throat secretions or droplets of an infected patient.
 It spreads in a way similar to the usual flu or colds.
 A baby may contract the disease due to: